 From May through July - but most often in June - Redondo Beach can be shrouded in fog all day.
-Spring and fall are usually beautiful.
-So is winter, as long as it isn't raining.
+Spring and fall usually bring sunny skies.
+Winter is also clear, as long as it isn't raining.

 If you go at night during the phenomenon called Red Tide, you might even see an eerie green glow in the waves.

 How to Plan a Quick Escape to Redondo Beach

 You'll need a place to stay if you linger for more than a day.
 You can find it faster if you use this helpful guide to finding the perfect place to stay.